This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 CartographerS

 William Faden (July 11, 1749 - March 21, 1836) was a Scottish cartographer and map publisher of the late 18th century.
 Faden was born in London.
 His father, William MacFaden, was a well-known London printer and publisher of The Literary Magazine.
 During the Jacobite Rebellion (1745 - 1746), MacFaden changed his family name to Faden, to avoid anti-Scottish sentiment.
 Faden apprenticed under the engraver James Wigley (1700 - 1782), attaining his freedom in 1771 - in the same year that Thomas Jefferys Sr. died.
-While Thomas Jefferys Sr. was an important and masterful mapmaker, he was a terrible businessman and his son, Jefferys Jr. had little interest building on his father's legacy.
-MacFaden, perhaps recognizing an opportunity, acquired his son a partnership in the Jefferys firm, which subsequently traded as 'Faden and Jefferys'.
-Jefferys Jr. also inherited Jefferys Sr. title, 'Geographer to the King and to the Prince of Wales'.
-With little interest in cartography or map publishing Jefferys Jr. increasingly took a back seat to Faden, withdrawing completely from day-to-day management, although retaining his finical stake, by 1776.
-The American Revolutionary War (1775 - 1783) proved to be a boomtime for the young 'Geographer to the King', who leveraged existing materials and unpublished manuscript maps to which he had access via his official appointment, to publish a wealth of important maps, both for official wartime use and for the curious public.
-This period of prosperity laid financial underpinning for Faden, who by 1783, at the end of the war, acquired full ownership of the firm and removed the Jefferys imprint.
+While Thomas Jefferys Sr. was an important and masterful mapmaker, he was a terrible businessman, and his son, Jefferys Jr., had little interest in building on his father's legacy.
+MacFaden, perhaps recognizing an opportunity, purchased his son a partnership in the Jefferys firm, which subsequently traded as 'Faden and Jefferys'.
+Jefferys Jr. also inherited Jefferys Sr.'s title, 'Geographer to the King and to the Prince of Wales'.
+With little interest in cartography or map publishing, Jefferys Jr. increasingly took a back seat to Faden, and by 1776, he had withdrawn from day-to-day management, although he retained his financial stake.
+The American Revolutionary War (1775 - 1783) proved to be a boom for the young 'Geographer to the King', who leveraged existing materials and unpublished manuscript maps to which he had access via his official appointment to publish a wealth of important maps, both for official use and the curious public - this period of prosperity laid the financial underpinning for Faden, who by 1783, at the end of the war, acquired full ownership of the firm and removed the Jefferys imprint.
 In 1801, he engraved and published the first maps for the British Ordnance Survey.
 By 1822, Faden published over 350 maps, atlases, and military plans.
-He retired in 1823, selling his places to James Wyld Sr. Faden died in 1836.
+He retired in 1823, selling his plates to James Wyld Sr. Faden died in 1836.
 More by this mapmaker...

 Charles Stedman (December 22, 1753 - June 26, 1812) was a British-American military officer who served during the American Revolutionary War (1775 - 1783).
 He was born in Philadelphia, Pennsylvania and took a law degree and William and Mary College, Virginia.
 Despite being American born, Stedman was a staunch Loyalist.
 When the Revolution broke out, he supported the crown and was awarded with a commissary post under British commander Sir William Howe.
 Stedman was fluent in German, perhaps learnt through connections with Pennsylvania German settlers, and became invaluable as an intermediary between Howe and Hessian auxiliaries.
 Twice he was captured and sentenced to death, and twice he escaped before the execution could be carried out.
 After the peace of 1783, he retired to England with the half-pay of a Colonel.
 He dedicated himself subsequently to compiling a history of the Revolutionary War, which was published in 1794.
 Later, from 1797, he worked at the office of deputy controller and accountant-general of the revenue of stamps.
 After his death in 1812, he was buried at Paddington.
 Learn More...